Postoperative cognitive dysfunction

-Postoperative cognitive dysfunction (POCD) is a decline in cognitive function (especially in memory and executive functions) that may last from 1–12 months after surgery, or longer.
-In some cases, this disorder may persist for several years after major surgery.
+Postoperative cognitive dysfunction (POCD) is a decline in cognitive function (especially in memory and executive functions) that occurs after surgery, especially in patients age 65 and older.
+The condition may last from 1–12 months, or years, after surgery.
 POCD is distinct from emergence delirium.
-Its causes are under investigation and occurs commonly in older patients and those with pre-existing cognitive impairment.

-The causes of POCD are not understood.
+The causes of postoperative cognitive dysfunction are not clear.
+It is thought that it may be caused by the body's inflammatory response to surgery, stress hormone release during surgery, ischemia, or hypoxaemia.
 It does not appear to be caused by lack of oxygen or impaired blood flow to the brain and is equally likely under regional and general anesthesia.
-The cause of postoperative cognitive dysfunction are not clear.
-It is thought that it may be caused by the body's inflammatory response to surgery, stress hormone release during surgery, ischemia, or hypoxaemia.

 Post-operative cognitive dysfunction can complicate a person's recovery from surgery, delay discharge from hospital, delay returning to work following surgery, and reduce a person's quality of life.

 Causes

 The body's inflammatory response to surgery likely plays an important role, at least in elderly patients.
 Various research initiatives during recent years have evaluated whether actions taken before, during and after surgery can lessen the possible deleterious effects of inflammation.
 For example, anti-inflammatory agents can be given before surgery.
 During surgery, inflammation can be modulated by temperature control, use of regional rather than general anesthesia or the use of beta blockers.
 After surgery, optimal pain management and infection control is important.
 Several studies have shown variable-significance positive effects when a multidisciplinary, multifactorial approach to elderly patient is followed during pre, peri and post-operative care.

 The release of stress hormones during surgery, ischemia, or hypoxemia may also play a role in causing postoperative cognitive dysfunction.

 The role of anesthetics in causing postoperative cognitive dysfunction is not clear.
 A comparison between inhalation anesthetics and intravenous anesthetics to determine which were more likely to cause postoperative cognitive dysfunction when used in the elderly for non-cardiac surgery found that fewer people experienced POCD with total intravenous anesthesia (TIVA) compared to inhalational anesthesia, however, these conclusions are of low quality and further research is necessary to determine differences between the two approaches to anesthesia.